rahrajlat/airflow-weather-llm/README.md

 ## Workflow Summary

 - The DAG runs **twice daily (07:00 & 14:00, Europe/London)**.
-- Weather data is retrieved for Bromley, UK.
+- Weather data is retrieved based on coordinates.
 - A constrained LLM agent interprets the forecast and produces clothing advice.
 - The final recommendation is delivered directly to the user’s device.